Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 10. Click Create repository.

 11. At the bottom of the resulting Quick Setup page, under "Import code from an old repository", you can choose to import a project to your new repository.
 To do so, click Import code.

+## USING A TEMPLATE

+You can generate a new repository with the same directory structure and files as an existing repository.

+You can create a template from an existing repository.
+Anyone with access to the template repository can create a new repository based on the template with the same directory structure, branches, and files.

+> [!NOTE]
+> Creating a repository from a template is similar to forking a repository, but there are important differences:
+>  - A new fork includes the entire commit history of the parent repository, while a repository created from a template starts with a single commit.
+>  - Commits to a fork don't appear in your contributions graph, while commits to a repository created from a template do appear in your contribution graph.
+>  - A fork can be a temporary way to contribute code to an existing project, while creating a repository from a template starts a new project quickly.

+You can choose to include the directory structure and files from only the default branch of the template repository or to include all branches.
+Branches created from a template have unrelated histories, which means you cannot create pull requests or merge between the branches.

+## CREATE A TEMPLATE

+You can make an existing repository a template, so you and others can generate new repositories with the same directory structure, branches, and files.

+To create a template repository, you must create a repository, then make the repository a template.

+After you make your repository a template, anyone with access to the repository can generate a new repository with the same directory structure and files as your default branch.

+Your template repository cannot include files stored using Git LFS.

+The steps are:

+1. On GitHub.com, navigate to the main page of the repository.

+2. Under your repository name, click  Settings.
+If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.

+3. Select Template repository.

+## SECURITY

+Security researchers can assess the security settings of a public repository, suggest a security policy and report a vulnerability.

+Anyone can view a public repository's security settings, and contact the repository maintainers regarding security issues.

+Evaluating a public repository's security settings can help security researchers understand the repository's security posture.
+This information can help you decide whether to engage with the repository maintainers, for example, by reporting a vulnerability in the repository.

+If a repository is public, high level information about the repository's security settings is available to anyone.

+If you have admin permissions to the repository, and the repository is owned by an organization, you can see more detailed information about the repository's security settings through the security overview.

+### Security features

+In the security overview tab of a repository (can also be found in the settings section) you can find the following features.

+#### Private repos:

+ - **Security policy:** Define how users should report security vulnerabilities for this repository
+ - **Security advisories:** View or disclose security advisories for this repository
+ - **Dependabot alerts:** Get notified when one of your dependencies has a vulnerability
+ - **Code scanning alerts:** *Advanced Security is only available for Organizations*

+#### Public repos:
+All the private features and:

+ - **Private vulnerability reporting:** Allow users to privately report potential security vulnerabilities
+ - **Code scanning alerts:** Automatically detect common vulnerability and coding errors *(available in all public repos)*
+ - **Secret scanning alerts:** Get notified when a secret is pushed to this repository

+### Suggesting a security policy for a repository

+If you do not have admin or security permissions for a public repository, you can still suggest a security policy to the repository maintainers if one doesn't already exist.
+The repository maintainers can then choose to accept or reject your suggestion.
+If the repository maintainers accept your suggestion, the security policy will be associated with the repository.

+1. On GitHub.com, navigate to the main page of the repository.
+2. Under the repository name, click Security.
+3. If the repository has a security policy, it will be displayed.
+If no security policy is associated with the repository, click Suggest a policy.
+4. A SECURITY.md file will be created in the repository's default branch.
+The file will contain a template for a security policy.
+You can edit the file to add your suggested security policy.
+5. When you are done, click Commit changes.
+6. Fill out the Commit changes dialog.
+  - Under "Commit message", enter a commit message.
+  - Optionally, under "Extended description", describe the changes being made.
+  - Select "Create a new branch for this commit and start a pull request"
+  - Click Commit changes.
+7. Click Create pull request.
+8. Optionally, leave a comment.
+9. Click Create pull request.

+> [!NOTE]
+> In case you have the permissions it will only require to fill up and commit like any other adition of files into repositories.

+<ins>The security police can be access and will be render in the Security tab next like the readme in the root of the repo.</ins>